Margarita Xirgu

 An opera, Ainadamar, by the composer Osvaldo Golijov and playwright David Henry Hwang, based on Xirgu's life and her association with Lorca, was premiered in 2003.
-A recording of the work released in 2006 on the Deutsche Grammophon label (Catalog #642902) won the 2007 Grammy awards for Best Classical Contemporary Composition and Best Opera Recording.
+A recording of the work released in 2006 on the Deutsche Grammophon label (Catalog #642902) won the 2007 Grammy Award for Best Classical Contemporary Composition and Best Opera Recording.

-Biography
+Early and personal life

 Born in Molins de Rei in 1888, her family moved first to Girona in 1890 and finally to Barcelona in 1896.
-Her first theater work was in 1906 with the Blanca character in Mar i Cel, in the Teatre Romea.
-In 1908 was really successful with Joventut de príncep in the Teatre Principal.
-After that, in 1909, she began her film career with Guzmán el Bueno.

 In 1910 she married Josep Arnall.

+Career

+Xirgu's first theater work was in 1906 with the Blanca character in Mar i cel, at the Teatre Romea.
+In 1908, she was really successful with Joventut de príncep at the Teatre Principal.
+After that, in 1909, she began her film career with Guzmán el bueno.

-In 1911 Àngel Guimerà wrote “La reina jove” for her, and that year she created her own theater company.
+In 1911 Àngel Guimerà wrote La reina jove for her, and that year she created her own theater company.
 In 1912 a Buenos Aires businessman contracted her for working in South America.

-She played the mermaid in La sirena varada in 1934, written by Alejandro Casona.
-She starred in the early film version of Garcia Lorca's Bodas de sangre, filmed in February–March 1938, the only film version of a Garcia Lorca play to star an actress who was a personal friend of the author and who had appeared in his works onstage.
+In 1934, she played the mermaid in La sirena varada by Alejandro Casona.
+She starred in the early film version of García Lorca's Bodas de sangre, filmed in February–March 1938, the only film version of a García Lorca play to star an actress who was a personal friend of the author and who had appeared in his works onstage.
 It is Ms. Xirgu's only sound film, and it has never been shown on American television or released on video.
 It was first shown on Argentine television in January 1966.

+Death and legacy

 Xirgu died in Maldonado in 1969, after she had become a Uruguayan citizen according to civil rights granted for exiles.
-In 1988 the Catalan government repatriated her remains and they are now buried in Molins de Rei.
+In 1988 the Catalan government repatriated her remains, which are now buried in her native town of Molins de Rei.